sanger-pathogens/assorted-sub-workflows/ont_basecalling/README.md

 You can run the pipeline with `-profile laptop`.
 As well as enabling docker, the laptop profile allows the pipeline to be used offline by providing a local copy of a configuration file that is otherwise downloaded.

 Should you need to run the pipeline offline, it is best to make use of pre-populated dependency caches.
 These can be created with any of the supported profiles (e.g. `-profile docker`) and involves running the pipeline once to completion.
-You will also need to provide a `--basecall_model_path` (see installation step 4)- the laptop profile includes a default local path for this, as well as the `--dorado_local_path`.
+You will also need to provide a `--basecall_model_path` (see installation step 4).
+The config file can be edited to specify a local path for `--basecall_model_path` and `--dorado_local_path` in the laptop profile scope section, allowing quicker run configuration with `-profile laptop`.

 You can override the default paths using the command line parameters directly when invoking nextflow or supplying an additional config file in which these parameters are set, using the `-c my_custom.config` nextflow option.